Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Related Work

 \section{Related Work}

-We briefly introduce robust loss functions studied in the presence of noise in supervised learning classification tasks. \citet{ghosh2017robust} prove that when a noisy dataset is present, the mean absolute error (MAE) learning speed is slower than that of the cross entropy loss (CE), but the model is learned more robustly. \citet{DBLP:journals/corr/abs-1805-07836} propose a generalized cross entropy loss $L_q$, $L_q$ becomes CE when \(q \to 0\), and becomes MAE when \(q \to 1\).
+We introduce robust loss functions studied in the context of noise in supervised learning classification tasks. \citet{ghosh2017robust} prove that, in the presence of a noisy dataset, the mean absolute error (MAE) has a slower learning speed compared to cross-entropy loss (CE), but the model learns more robustly. \citet{DBLP:journals/corr/abs-1805-07836} propose a generalized cross entropy loss $L_q$, which becomes CE when \(q \to 0\), and becomes MAE when \(q \to 1\).
 By adjusting this parameter $0 \le q \le 1$, robust learning is achieved in noisy datasets.
-The symmetric cross entropy (SCE) \citep{DBLP:journals/corr/abs-1908-06112} we mainly refer to uses a symmetric cross entropy loss, which not only considers the flow of information from the true distribution, but also includes information in the reverse direction.
+The symmetric cross entropy (SCE) \citep{9010653} that we mainly refer to suggests a symmetric cross-entropy loss.
+This loss not only considers the flow of information from the true distribution to the model’s predictions but also incorporates information flowing in the reverse direction.
 SCE works better than GCE in general, especially for data with high noise rates. \citet{DBLP:journals/corr/abs-2006-13554} introduce various loss functions and classify them into types: \emph{Active Loss} and \emph{Passive Loss} functions.
-They also demonstrate that normalizing the loss can help improve robustness.
+They demonstrate that normalizing the loss can help improve robustness.
 They use a combination of one active loss and one passive loss like SCE.
-We define a loss function that considers reverse information to match the RL version and use it to improve the RL learning procedure.
+We define a loss function that considers reverse information to match the RL version.

+In the RL literature, \citet{DBLP:journals/corr/abs-1810-01032} propose using a confusion matrix to handle perturbed rewards, predicting surrogate rewards for robust policy updates.
+While this method appears effective for Atari games, later research \citep{chen2024distributionalrewardcriticarchitecture} shows that it does not outperform corresponding baselines in continuous tasks.
+Additionally, introducing noise in RL has demonstrated performance benefits.
+For instance, \citet{obandoceron2023smallbatchdeepreinforcement} show that smaller batch sizes improve performance, and \citet{schaul2022phenomenonpolicychurn} present that policy churn aids exploration.
+These studies primarily conduct experiments on Atari games, which require navigating many novel states.
+However, whether noise is beneficial or not in continuous action spaces remains debatable \citep{mai2022sampleefficientdeepreinforcement, byun2024normalityguideddistributionalreinforcementlearning}.
+Our work proposes a robust loss function designed to handle noise (confusion in advantage prediction) without judging whether the noise is beneficial or not.

 Reinforcement Learning from Human Feedback (RLHF) \citet{ouyang2022training, lee2023aligning} and Reinforcement Learning from AI Feedback (RLAIF) \citep{lee2023rlaif, bai2022constitutional} have contributed to the success of large language models (LLMs) by aligning them with user preferences.
 However, these methods require training a reward model and a value function.
 Each of these components has prediction errors, and finding appropriate hyperparameters for training requires significant effort.
 Direct Preference Optimization (DPO) \citep{rafailov2023direct} eliminates the cost associated with the reward model by rearranging PPO loss for ranking-based feedback (e.g., sample A is preferred over sample B). \citet{ethayarajh2024kto} remove the requirement ranking-based feedback by modifying DPO loss further, allowing a model to be trained with bad or good labels.
 Additionally, \citet{chakraborty2024maxminrlhf} demonstrate that feedback from diverse people, each with different preferences, makes a single reward model difficult to reflect preferences correctly.
 Recent studies focus on sentence-level feedback \citep{lightman2023lets, wang2024mathshepherd}, but DPO and KTO cannot utilize sentence-level feedback.
 Therefore, we propose the reverse RL loss term, which can make PPO in existing RLHF methods more robust.